dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Identify Hot Branches {#sec:lbr_hot_branch}

 Branch recording also enables us to know what were the most frequently taken branches.
-It is suppoted on Intel and AMD.
+It is supported on Intel and AMD.
+According to ARM's BRBE specification, it can be supported, but due to unavailability of processors that implement this extension, it is not possible to verify.
 Here is an example:

-[TODO]: what about ARM BRBE?

 [TODO]: Check: "Adding `-F +srcline_from,srcline_to` slows down building report.
 Hopefully, in newer versions of perf, decoding time will be improved".